 PART II gives many more exercises.
 Innovative exercises are shown with overarched and corrected spine position photos and descriptions.
 The purpose is so that you can exercise in healthier ways using neutral spine for all the various exercise you need for health benefits, to improve sports skills, and for impressive abs if that's what you want.
 Don't confuse exercising with the simple PART I retraining that shows you how to stop a painful overarching habit, but that does not require any exercise to do it.
 The many (many) exercises are a variety of kinds and levels of difficulty so that everyone can try, and those who want, can advance.
 They teach many innovations in functional exercise and fitness.
 My book Health & Fitness - How to be Healthy Happy and Fit for the Rest of your Life has a chapter summarizing the topic, plus chapters on most everything needed for what the title says.
 See book descriptions on the BOOKS page so you can get all the books or eBooks that suit your needs.

 NOTE - if you get The Ab Revolution book, check which edition is being sold.
-Make sure you get the Third Edition Expanded, not earlier editions with a green bar across the bottom of the cover.
+Make sure you get the FOURTH Edition, not earlier editions.
 My web site books page has example cover photos of the right edition.